damianhakert/damianhakert.github.io/source/handbook/stock-options/index.html.md

 ## Administration

 We use eShares to administer our stock option program.
 You will receive a grant notice to your GitLab email address.
 Clicking through that email will enable you to set up a user account at eShares.
 You can find all of the terms and conditions of the stock program as well as your specific grant within the eShares system.
-As a helpful hint we suggest that you add a second, permanent email address to your profile.
+As a helpful hint we suggest that you add a second, private email address to your profile.
 This can be added by clicking on your name in the upper right hand corner and selecting "update profile".

 ## Exercising Your Options